 The Management measures segment results based on information about net interest margin and the level of assumed credit risk.
-The segment financial results comprise net interest and fee and commission income, and change in impairment allowance and provision under buy-back program.
-An average carrying amount of loans to customers, net of impairment allowance, is used as basis for allocation of funding sources and related interest expenses.
+The segment financial results comprise interest, net fee and commission income, and change in allowance for ECL (2017: impairment allowance) and provision under buyback program.
+An average carrying amount of loans to customers, net of allowance for ECL (2017: impairment allowance), is used as basis for allocation of funding sources and related interest expenses.

-Segment information for each reportable segment as at 31 December 2017 and for 2017 is set out below:
+Segment information for each reportable segment as at 31 December 2018 and for 2018 is set out below: